42-Piscine-Batch-4/discordbot/README.md

 ### 1. Clone the Repository

-Clone your forked repository to your local machine using the following command:
+Clone your repository to your local machine using the following command:

 ```bash
 git clone https://github.com/your-username/discordbot.git